baderale/betwise/README.md

 ├── /data → Sportradar integration
 ├── /session → Local memory for session state
 ├── index.ts → Entry point (CLI interface)

+## 🔒 Disclaimer
+Betwise does not give betting advice or predictions.
+It provides **stat-based context** to help you think critically about your choices.